FAQs About Albright’s Raw Dog Food

 If it's grain free, do I need to worry about DCM/dilated cardiomyopathy?

 In the last few years a few dogs have developed DCM on a grain free diet.
 DCM is often caused by a lack of taurine, the amino acids used to metabolise fats.
-Research is still being done, but it doesn’t seem that a lack of grains is the problem.
+Research is still underway, but it doesn’t seem that a lack of grains is the problem.
 Rather, it appears that many pet-food manufacturers have swapped out grain fillers for even cheaper bulking ingredients such as peas, lentils, beans, and potatoes, and these ingredients may be preventing taurine production or the use of taurine.

 Albright's Raw Dog Food, and other high quality raw foods, are meat-based (so rich in taurine), and don’t contain any kind of filler, be it grains, pea protein, lentils, beans, or potatoes.
 Raw food like ours has not been implicated in any of the DCM cases to date.

-Product Info.
+Product Info

 What recipes do you sell?